alanbriangh/RECON-Scripts/README.md

 6) Looping through all the domains stored in alive.txt and sending cURL requests to fetch headers and response body and then storing them inside headers and responsebody directories

+7) Collect all the JavaScript files from the response body text which we collected in the previous step

+8) Using a tool called relative-url-extractor by Jobert Abma (https://github.com/jobertabma/relative-url-extractor) for  collect all the relative paths which are present in the JavaScript files.

 Personal additions:
 * Creation of folder with domain name
 * All the output is in that folder